 The programme leads to a Master of Medical Science (120 credits) with Forensic Science as the main field of study.

-Year 1 Semester one of the programme starts with a course in medical genetics where you will develop your understandings of Genetic inheritance, how genetic diseases arise and how these are diagnosed, as well as get an overview of the techniques used in genetic analysis and research.
-This is followed by an introduction to the field of forensic science and crime scene analyses where lecturers from crime scene units in the police organisation will provide you with insight into their work and methods.
-This is followed by a course Forensic Genetics and Medicine.
-You will learn how forensic medical investigations and analyses are performed.
-In the forensic genetics part you will gain knowledge about molecular biological methods used in crime scene investigations.
-You will participate in laboratory work and learn how to make use of DNA databases and statistics in evaluating results.
-You will also participate in a seminar series for all Master’s students at the medical faculty.
+Year 1 Semester one of the Master Programme in Forensic Science starts with a course in medical genetics where you will learn about genetic inheritance, how genetic diseases arise and how they are diagnosed, and the techniques used in genetic analysis and research.
+This is followed by a course in forensic science and crime scene analyses where lecturers from the Police and law enforcement will provide you with insight into their work and methods.
+This is followed by the course Forensic Genetics and Medicine, where you will learn how forensic medical investigations and analyses are performed.
+In the forensic genetics course you will gain knowledge about forensic DNA analysis and molecular genetics methods.
+You will participate in laboratory work and learn how to make use of databases and statistics for evaluation of DNA results.
+You will also participate in a seminar series on professional training for all Master’s students at the medical faculty during this semester.

-Semester two starts with an elective period of ten weeks where you can choose to take the course Genomic and Epigenomic Medicine, do a literature project in forensic biology, or (if you are fluent in Swedish) take a course in criminology at Stockholm University.
-This will be followed by the course Forensic Chemistry, which will provide you with insights into the different crime scene analyses based on analytical chemistry.
-You will also practise methods for analysing traces from crime scenes, using traditional and new analytical technologies.
+Semester two starts with an elective period of ten weeks where you can choose for example the course Genomic and Epigenomic Medicine, perform a literature project in forensic biology, or (if you are fluent in Swedish) take a course in criminology at Stockholm University.
+This will be followed by the course Forensic Chemistry, which will provide you with insights into the different criminalistics analyses based on analytical chemistry.
+You will also practice various methods for analysing traces from crime scenes, using traditional and new analytical technologies.

-Year 2 During semester three you will add depth to your knowledge of toxicology and analytical chemistry.
-The course Analytical Toxicology includes: toxicology, analytical chemistry, and acute poisoning.
-The thread running through the course is the various types of exposures which ”will be discussed”, on the one hand from a toxicological perspective (underlying mechanisms and risk assessment/safety evaluation), and, on the other hand, an analytical chemistry perspective (focusing on taking samples, separation, and detection).
+Year 2 During semester three you will add depth to your knowledge of toxicology, analytical chemistry and acute poisoning in the course Analytical Toxicology includes.
+The theme of the course which will be discussed is the various types of toxic exposures, on the one hand from a toxicological perspective (underlying mechanisms and risk assessment/safety evaluation), and, on the other hand, an analytical chemistry perspective (focusing on taking samples, separation, and detection).
 You will also carry out an individual project that you will present orally and in writing.

-In semester four you will conclude the programme with an individual degree project which can be carried out in a crime laboratory, in a company, at a university, or governmental agency.
-You can also carry out your degree project abroad and choose from a wide range of different topics (not restricted to forensic science).
+In semester four you will conclude the programme with an individual degree project, which can be carried out in a crime laboratory, in a company, at a university, or a governmental agency (in Sweden or abroad).
+You can also carry out your degree project abroad and choose from a wide range of different areas (The topic is not restricted to forensic science).

 Courses within the programme